Energizing gamma ray bursts via $Z^\prime$ mediated neutrino heating: Introduction

-Although the SM is very well established and can explain majority of the experimental results, there are several motivations of going beyond it.
-This includes neutrino mass, dark matter, matter-antimatter asymmetry of the universe, muon $g-2$ etc. Hence, probing signatures and implications of Beyond Standard Model (BSM) physics in different observations and experiments is of cardinal importance.

-In this paper, we consider for the first time, the possibility of additional contribution from BSM physics to neutrino pair annihilation process in the context of increasing the energy budget of GRBs.
-In particular we focus on the scenario where the SM is extended by a general $U(1)_X$ gauge group.
-Such extensions are well motivated from the viewpoint of generation neutrino masses, since the cancellation of gauged and mixed gauged gravity anomalies warrant the presence of three right handed neutrinos.
+In this paper, we consider for the first time, the possibility of additional contribution from BSM physics to the neutrino pair annihilation process in the context of explaining the observed energy budget of GRBs.
+In particular, we focus on the scenario where the SM is extended by a general $U(1)_X$ gauge group.
 Such a scenario contains an additional neutral gauge boson ($Z^\prime$) associated with the $U(1)_X$ symmetry.
 The special case of $U(1)_X$ is the $U(1)_{B-L}$ model which has been extensively studied in the literature \cite{Das:2021nqj,Chakraborty:2021apc,Feng:2022inv}.
 The phenomenology of extra $Z^\prime$ in these models is particularly interesting and constraints have been obtained on the mass and the coupling strength of $Z^\prime$ from several experiments.
-This includes electroweak precession data \cite{Erler:2009jh} , collider searches \cite{Dittmar:2003ir,Basso:2008iv,Das:2016zue,Accomando:2017qcs,Ekstedt:2016wyi,Das:2019pua} , neutrino-electron scattering experiments \cite{PhysRevD.92.033009,Lindner2018}, beam dump experiments \cite{Alekhin:2015byh,PhysRevD.99.095011,FASER:2019aik}, SN1987A \cite{Dent:2012mx,Raffelt:2000kp,Kazanas:2014mca,Balaji:2022noj} etc. We note that the extra $Z^\prime$ gauge boson present in such $U(1)_X$ models can enhance the cross section of the process $\nu\overline {\nu}\rightarrow e^+e^-$.
-This leads to an increased neutrino heating.
-We investigate the extent of the enhancement due to this additional contribution for Newtonian (Newt) as well as Schwarzschild (Sch) and Hartle-Thorne (HT) geometries.
-We also study the efficiency of the combined effects of modified background spacetime and BSM physics to explain the observed energy in GRBs.
-From the reported energy of GRBs $(10^{52} \rm{erg})$ \cite{Perego:2017fho,Fong:2015oha}, we obtain constraints on the mass and the coupling of the $Z^\prime$ boson for the three background spacetime geometries mentioned above.
+This includes electroweak precession data \cite{Erler:2009jh} , collider searches \cite{Dittmar:2003ir,Basso:2008iv,Das:2016zue,Accomando:2017qcs,Ekstedt:2016wyi,Das:2019pua,ATLAS:2017fih,ATLAS:2017rue} , neutrino-electron scattering experiments \cite{PhysRevD.92.033009,Lindner2018}, beam dump experiments \cite{Alekhin:2015byh,PhysRevD.99.095011,FASER:2019aik}, SN1987A \cite{Dent:2012mx,Raffelt:2000kp,Kazanas:2014mca,Balaji:2022noj} etc. If the $Z^\prime$ gauge boson has a coupling with neutrinos and electrons then the $Z^\prime$ mediated neutrino pair annihilation process can also contribute to the neutrino pair annihilation process.
+From the reported energy of GRB $(10^{52}~\rm{erg})$ \cite{Perego:2017fho,Fong:2015oha}, we obtain constraints on gauge coupling in Newtonian, Schwarzschild, Hartle-Thorne, Born-Infeld Reissner-Nordstrom gravity, and Quintessence backgrounds.